By Hilde Thunem (firstname.lastname@example.org)

 ...en húskona hugði at örmum, strauk of ripti, sterti ermar.
 Keisti fald, kinga var á bringu, siðar slæður, serk bláfáan...

 ...but the lady of the house was thinking of her arms, smoothing the linen, pleating the sleeves.
 A bulging faldr, a clasp was on her breast, a full slæðr, a blue-dyed sark...

-In the case of Amma, the wife of a yeoman farmer, the poem does not explicitly mention a serk (unless dúkr á halsi is another way of describing a serk):
+In the case of Amma, the wife of a free farmer, the poem does not explicitly mention a serk (although it uses the term "cloth at her neck").